Chapter 13.10

 (b) Use of nonstructural stormwater practices (low-impact development) as part of the site layout and design for all developments and redevelopments is required in order to reduce the amount of stormwater runoff that must be managed.
 This will help to minimize the reliance on structural practices which require ongoing maintenance in order to be effective.

-(c) On-site stormwater conveyance systems shall be designed for the 10-year storm event utilizing the rational method to determine the flow rate.
+(c) On-site stormwater conveyance systems shall be designed for the 10-year storm event.
 Closed storm sewer systems shall be designed such that the hydraulic grade line for the 10-year storm event is a maximum elevation of one foot below the throat of the inlet.
-Closed systems shall be checked such that the hydraulic grade line for the 100-year storm event causes a maximum ponding depth at the inlet of six inches.

 (d) Determination of flooding and channel erosion impacts to receiving streams due to land development projects shall be measured at each point of discharge from the development project and such determination shall include any runoff from the balance of the watershed that also contributes to that point of discharge.